carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 </a>
 <em> Figure 8.
 Beta diversity with NMDS of our three samples. <em/>

 In this NMDS plot, each point represents the combined abundance of all its OTUs.
-As depicted, each sample occupieses its space in the plot without forming any clusters.
+As depicted, each sample occupies space in the plot without forming any clusters.
 This output is because each sample is different enough to be considered its own point in the NMDS space.